-Leveraged Index Return Notes[®] Linked to the Bloomberg Commodity IndexSM

-Fully and Unconditionally Guaranteed by Bank of America Corporation
+Capped Notes with Absolute Return Buffer Linked to the Bloomberg Commodity IndexSM Fully and Unconditionally Guaranteed by Bank of America Corporation

-- Maturity of approximately four years - [101.00% to 121.00%] leveraged upside exposure to increases in the Index - 1-to-1 downside exposure to decreases in the Index beyond a 15.00% decline, with up to 85.00% of your principal at risk - All payments occur at maturity and are subject to the credit risk of BofA Finance LLC, as issuer of the notes, and the credit risk of Bank of America Corporation, as guarantor of the notes - No periodic interest payments - In addition to the underwriting discount set forth below, the notes include a hedging-related charge of \$0.075 per unit.
+- Maturity of approximately 2 years - 1-to-1 upside exposure to increases in the Index, subject to a capped return of [30.00% to 40.00%] - A positive return equal to the absolute value of the percentage decline in the level of the Index only if the Index does not decline by more than 15% (e.g., if the negative return of the Index is -5.00%, you will receive a positive return of +5.00%) - 1-to-1 downside exposure to decreases in the Index beyond a 15.00% decline, with up to 85.00% of your principal at risk - All payments occur at maturity and are subject to the credit risk of BofA Finance LLC, as issuer of the notes, and the credit risk of Bank of America Corporation, as guarantor of the notes - No periodic interest payments - In addition to the underwriting discount set forth below, the notes include a hedging-related charge of \$0.075 per unit.
 See "Structuring the Notes". - Limited secondary market liquidity, with no exchange listing

-The notes are being issued by BofA Finance LLC ("BofAFinance") and are fully and unconditionally guaranteed by Bank of America Corporation ('BAC").
+The notes are being issued by BofA Finance LLC ("BofA Finance") and are fully and unconditionally guaranteed by Bank of America Corporation ("BAC").
 There are important differences between the notes and a conventional debt security, including different investment risks and certain additional costs.
-See "Risk Factors" beginning on page TS-6 of this term sheet, "Additional Risk Factors" on page TS-8 of this term sheet, and "Risk Factors" beginning orpage PS-7 of the accompanying product supplement, page S-5 of the accompanying Series A MTN prospectus supplement and page 7 of the accompanying prospectus
+See "Risk Factors" beginning on page TS-6 of this term sheet, and "Risk Factors" beginning on page PS-7 of the accompanying product supplement, page S-5 of the accompanying Series A MTN prospectus supplement and page 7 of the accompanying prospectus.

-The initial estimated value of the notes as of the pricing date is expected to between \$9.21 and \$9.89 per unit, which is less than the public offering price listed below.
+The initial estimated value of the notes as of the pricing date is expected to be between \$9.21 and \$9.89 per unit, which is less than the public offering price listed below.
 See "Summary" on the following page, "Risk Factors" beginning on page TS-6 of this term sheet and "Structuring the Notes" beginning on page TS-16 of this term sheet for additional information.
 The actual value of your notes at any time will reflect many factors and cannot be predicted with accuracy.